The 6 Greek Words For Love

 Philia is concerned with friendship or a sense of camaraderie -

 A deep friendship that develops between two people over time.
-It’s about showing loyalty to your friends, sacrificing for them as well as having the connection to share deep intimate feelings or emotions with them.
+It’s about showing loyalty to your friends, sacrificing for them.
+It's about having the connection to share deep intimate feelings or emotions.

-This is a far cry from accumulating a million friends or followers on social media, but rather about keeping your circle small and connecting with them on a much more personal level and then strengthening that connection over time.
+This is a far cry from accumulating a million friends or followers on social media, but rather about keeping your circle small and connecting with them on a much more personal level, then strengthening that connection over time.